 Younger children have a hard time coping with death, not always having the words to express how they’re feeling or the understanding that the loss is permanent.
 They may show their sadness through actions – whether that’s by crying or demanding constant attention.
 Devoting time to your child and being as reassuring as you can is very important.

 As a child grows, they get a better understanding of death and may show a great deal of interest.
 They may bombard you with all sorts of questions about what happened, why it happened and what will happen next.
 Although it may be very trying for you during grief, you must keep your patience and explain as much as you can.

 By the time children approach high school they have a firm grasp over the concept of death but may still be curious over the details in a case personal to them.
 By now their emotional awareness is likely to be more acute so they’ll better recognise the feelings you’re exhibiting.

 Teenagers will often prefer the company of their friends but knowing they have their parents to support them is a great safety net.
 Some teenagers will often go ‘off the rails’ when grieving and if this is the case you’ll need to be there to guide them.

-Funerals in Brisbane, Gold Coast Mackay and Whitsundays.
+Funeral Homes Brisbane, Gold Coast, Mackay and Whitsundays.

 One way that you can allow your children, especially the older ones, to find outlets for their grief and find closure is by letting them help in the funeral planning.
-For additional planning help from our funeral staff, contact Newhaven Funerals on 1800 644 524.
+For additional planning help from our funeral staff, contact Newhaven’s funeral homes Brisbane, Gold Coast, Mackay or the Whitsundays on 1800 644 524.